-SAP appeals must be made within five (5) calendar days of the date the student was notified of the violation.
+In modular program, SAP appeals must be made within five (5) calendar days of the date the student was notified of the violation.
+In linear programs, SAP appeals must be made by the sixth (6th) calendar day of the subsequent term.

 Provided that the student can complete their program within the maximum time frame with the required minimum CGPA, a SAP appeal may be granted if the student demonstrates that s/he is sincerely committed to taking the steps required to succeed in their program and that their failure to maintain the required CGPA or ROP was caused by any of the following mitigating circumstances:

 - 1. The death of a family member - 2.
-An illness or injury suffered by the student - 3.
-Special circumstances of an unusual nature which are not likely to recur
+An illness or injury suffered by the student

+3. Special circumstances of an unusual nature which are not likely to recur